Skip to main content

 • All our apps sit on top of the platform.
 Our prebuilt offerings like Sales Cloud and Marketing Cloud Engagement, along with apps you build using the platform, have consistent, powerful functionality.

 • Everything is integrated.
-Our platform technologies like predictive and generative AI and the development framework are built into everything we offer and everything you build, and can be used with conversational AI like Einstein Copilot, and in Slack.
+Our platform technologies like predictive and generative AI and the development framework are built into everything we offer and everything you build, and can be used with conversational AI like Salesforce Agents, and in Slack.

 There are a few terms in here that are extra important for you to understand: trust, multitenancy, data, metadata, and the API.